SEO Intermediate Updated 2026-03-22

 For example, “how to start a blog,” “starting a blog,” and “blog setup guide” all mean the same thing to Google.
 A single well-written page can rank for all of them.
 Creating three separate pages would cause keyword cannibalization.

 Ahrefs research shows that the average top-10 page ranks for 1,000+ keywords.
-That’s not magic — it’s the natural result of creating content that thoroughly covers a topic and its related queries.
+That’s not magic.
+It’s the natural result of creating content that thoroughly covers a topic and its related queries.
 Clustering helps you identify those query groups upfront.

 Why Does Keyword Clustering Matter?